 Is PGP Right for Me?

 We strongly advocate PGP for investors who have a tendency to get out of the market during downturns.
-PGP gets out of equity markets during downturns by following a rules-based approach (see the next question) it gets out of the market and back into the market in a disciplined, non-emotional way.
+PGP gets out of equity markets during downturns by following a rules-based approach (see the next question) that allows it to get out of the market and back into the market in a disciplined, non-emotional way.

-For investors who can stick with their static allocation during bear markets, PGP may still make sense, but using its fit may seem less obvious initially.
-The theory behind PGP allows for higher average allocations to stocks than more static portfolios.
+For investors who can stick with their static allocation during bear markets, PGP may still make sense because PGP allows for higher average allocations to stocks over market cycles than more static portfolios.
 Historically (see disclaimers at end) PGP has done quite well and may be attractive for your investment portfolio.